 For 2005, I worked as a consultant for Agilent Technologies, as the result of the acquisition of Computational Biology Corporation in December of 2004.

-Before that, I was at Revenio, which I founded in 1999 and managed until a sale to Vignette in 2002.
+Before that, I was at Revenio, which I founded in 1999 and led as CEO until a sale to Vignette in 2002.
 We built an innovative engine for executing very sophisticated, interactive, long-running multi-channel marketing programs.
 We sold our solution to over 25 customers, including Analog Devices, Agilent, Boise Cascade, MicroStrategy, National Semiconductor and Vail Resorts.
 Revenio’s patented flagship product shipped as Vignette Dialog.

 Revenio was venture funded, with Tim Barrows at Matrix, Ted Dintersmith at Charles River Ventures, and David Fialkow at General Catalyst as the primary investors.

 In 1994, I co-founded Open Market with David Gifford, Shikhar Ghosh, Larry Stewart, and Win Treese.
 Open Market was one of the early eCommerce and Internet “bubble” companies: we went public in early 1996 (after Netscape’s IPO, but before Broadvision’s).
 Open Market was primarily funded by Greylock.